Security

 Mitigations:

-- Skip yokedcache[disk] if you don't need filesystem-backed caching—Redis or SQLite are safer alternatives
+- Skip yokedcache[disk] if you don't need filesystem-backed caching—Redis or SQLite are alternatives

 - Keep the cache directory writable only by the application user: chmod 700 /var/cache/myapp

-- Never use shared or network-mounted paths for the disk cache
+- Never use shared or network-mounted paths where untrusted users can write

 Pickle serialization